Supervisory cases

 Such examination could include:

-Independent experts are assigned to review certain aspects of a healthcare practitioner's work.
+Independent experts are assigned to review certain aspects of a healthcare practitioner's work

-Independent experts make a medical assessment of whether a healthcare practitioner is fit to perform their work.
+Independent experts make a medical assessment of whether a healthcare practitioner is fit to perform their work

-Suppose a healthcare practitioner is subject to a restriction or revocation of license.
-In that case, they may apply for a re-granting of the licence if the reasons which led to the revocation or surrender of the license no longer apply.
+Suppose a healthcare practitioner is subject to a restriction or revocation of their license.
+In that case, they may apply for a re-granting of the license if the reasons which led to the revocation or surrender of the license no longer apply.
 The same applies to restrictions or suspension of the right to prescribe medicines.

 Service provider